 Political Science, Social Theory, and Black Studies

-Biography: Pyar Seth is a PhD student in the Interdisciplinary Humanistic Studies Program working at the nexus of Medical Anthropology and Political Science.
+Biography: Pyar Seth is a PhD student in the Interdisciplinary Humanistic Studies Program working at the nexus of Anthropology and Political Science.
 Broadly, he does work on the history of Black thought, sociopolitical life and death, policing and medicalization, subject formation, and the epistemic organization of health, disease, and risk.
 Some of his other scholarly inquiries examine insurance and the slave trade as well as Hip Hop and the medical humanities.
 At the core of his research, one could also say that a foundational question is the following: Given the pervasiveness of anti-Blackness and anti-Black violence, for Black people, what does it mean to rest?
 Pyar is also a Robert Wood Johnson Health Policy Research Scholar and current research associate to both the Black Beyond Data Project and the Paul Robeson Research Center.